 Spreading the Love

 One last thing.
-In parallel to our commit to our environment is our commitment to our global community.
-We volunteer our time locally to such organizations as The Giving Tree and Help-Portrait, and we pledge 10% of our session or event fees to either Kiva.org or Heifer International, because we believe that saving our planet is equal parts protecting the trees and protecting the people.
-You can read more about that on our Karma Bank page.
+In parallel to our commitment to the environment is our commitment to our global community.
+We volunteer our time locally and we pledge a percentage of our session or event fees to organizations such as Kiva.org or Heifer International, because we believe that saving our planet is equal parts protecting the trees and protecting the people.

 P.S.
 How many surrealists does it take to change a light bulb?
 Two.
 One to hold the giraffe, and one to put the clocks in the bathtub.

 - California Coast Elopement | Diana and Taylor - May 19, 2023